Students

 Learning Outcomes

-• Use supply & demand analysis.
+• Use supply and demand analysis

-• Apply the concept of opportunity cost.
+• Apply the concept of opportunity cost

-• Use marginal analysis.
+• Use marginal analysis

-• Explain the determinants of long-run economic growth.
+• Explain the determinants of long-run economic growth

-• Gather, analyze, and interpret economic data.
+• Gather, analyze, and interpret economic data

-• Analyze global economic issues.
+• Analyze global economic issues

 Career Possibilities